lander0s/ping-tunnel/README.md

 such feature can be used to bypass TCP filters

-in contrast with ptunnel, this tool support multiple tunnels forwarded to different destinations at the same time.
+in contrast with ptunnel, this tool supports multiple tunnels forwarded to different destinations at the same time.

 ## Supported platforms
 - Windows